euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 field of cheminformatics.
 Since chemical compounds are usually represented as graph structures these are similar to the operations, that can be performed on graphs.
-The most essential of them are:
+The most important operations are:

 1. 2D/3D compound depiction.
 2. Finding compounds similar to the given query compound with some similarity